Monthly Report

 #7: Rei / Protagonist

-Black semi-long hair, an ahoge, a halo, and a shotgun — billed by the product page as "a sister figure who belongs to the upper echelon and looks out for her companions," a combat-themed senior-girl avatar. ¥7,000, in the upper price band, designed to cover both photoshoot and combat-roleplay use cases.
-The single Quest-compatible entry in March's top 10.
+Black semi-long hair, an ahoge, a halo, and a shotgun — billed by the product page as "a sister figure who belongs to the upper echelon and looks out for her companions," a combat-themed senior-girl avatar.
+3,128 likes, with the standard edition at ¥5,500, designed to cover both photoshoot and combat-roleplay use cases.
+The single entry in March's top 10 that bundles a Quest / iOS Mobile Prefab.

 The default outfit reads less like "school uniform" and more like a paramilitary / agency uniform: a grey collared shirt + a white necktie + a black belt with an ID-card holder + suspenders + a black coat draped over the shoulders + black tight pants + a thigh-mounted gun holster + black combat boots with a thick sole + black fingerless gloves.
 Underwear-only, body-only, base for dress-up modification, and Kisekae prefabs are all bundled separately, so the outfit can also be stripped off and used as a starting point for full re-customization.